Foreign Policy of Islam: Peace or War?

 Prophet Muhammad Did Not Force the Christians of Najran to Embrace Islam

-By conversating with Prophet Muhammad, some Christian tribes or individuals accepted Islam; others, however, did not and chose to remain Christian.
+By conversing with Prophet Muhammad, some Christian tribes or individuals accepted Islam; others did not and chose to remain Christian.
 The Prophet did not declare war on them for not taking Islam.
 On the contrary, he granted the Christian tribes of Najran a character of assurance of their freedom of worship and the safety of their homes, churches, and towns.
 Below is part of this letter:

-Our covenant with Najran is that they are under the protection of God and his Prophet.
+Our covenant with Najran is that God and his Prophet protect them.

-Najran’s homes, churches, monks, priests, their present and absent and alliance shall be safe…
+Najran’s homes, churches, monks, priests, their present and absent alliance shall be safe…

-Interestingly, The Najran Christian delegation stayed in the Prophet’s Mosque for two weeks, during which they practiced their faith freely.
-The Prophet did not prevent them from practicing their faith, for he would be violating the codes of Allah and his own teachings.
+Interestingly, The Najran Christian delegation stayed in the Prophet’s Mosque for two weeks, practicing their faith freely.
+The Prophet did not prevent them from practicing their faith, for he would be violating the codes of Allah and his teachings.

 Conclusion

-In pondering the above passages speaking about the acceptance of people of different religious, social and political standards, one wonders, how could it be, ‘Either Islam or the Sword?’
-It seems that the political structure of the world during the Middle Ages sought answers of control, religious persecution, power, and quarrel, as opposed to intellect, freedom of belief, reconciliation, and diplomacy.
+When considering the above passages about the acceptance of people of different religious, social, and political standards, one wonders how it could be, ‘Either Islam or the Sword?’
+The world’s political structure during the Middle Ages sought answers to control, religious persecution, power, and quarrels, as opposed to intellect, freedom of belief, reconciliation, and diplomacy.

-The old Muslim scholars were possibly intimidated by this Middle Ages norm and saw Islam’s foreign policy no different than the system dominated by the rest of the world: war, not peace.
+The old Muslim scholars were possibly intimidated by this Middle Ages norm.
+They saw Islam’s foreign policy as no different than the system dominated by the rest of the world: war, not peace.
 During the 20th century, the Grand Mufti of Syria, Sheik Ahmad Kuftaro, for over half-century persistently taught:

-Modern time should not be an age of war for Muslims, but rather a period of intellect.
-The use of the pen can be more effective than a missile.
+Modern times should not be an age of war for Muslims but rather a period of intellect.
+The use of a pen can be more effective than a missile.

 Notes: